 RCOG has suggested that Trusts should identify areas where services could be 'rationalised' giving as an example "reducing induction of labour for indications where this is not ‘medically indicated’."
 This means that you may not be offered an induction if your doctor thinks the risk of continuing your pregnancy is low.
 You should be able to discuss this with your doctor, and if you are not happy with the recommendation you can ask for a second opinion.
 Although they do not mention it, it's possible that some hospitals will also try to reduce or delay planned caesareans.

-For women with suspected or confirmed COVID-19 he RCOG guidance is that "an individual assessment should be made to determine whether it is safe to delay" a planned caesarean or induction.
+For women who are self-isolating because they or someone in their househol has suspected COVID-19the RCM/RCOG guidance is that "an individual assessment should be made to determine whether it is safe to delay" a planned caesarean or induction.
 Again, you can ask for a second opinion if you are unhappy with the decision.

 If you have given birth and have questions about infant feeding, it is important to know that the best way to protect your baby from infection is to breastfeed and maintain close contact/skin to skin contact with your baby even if you are ill.
 You may choose to wear a mask when you are in close contact with your baby, or when you are feeding them.